IV. Departmental requirements for an M.S. degree

 This section summarizes the standards for the M.S. degree with thesis option.
 The Department of Geological Sciences does not normally offer the M.S. non-thesis option (see next section).
 It is important to understand that earning a graduate degree involves much more than just completing a fixed number of graduate classes.
 The student's Advisory/Examining Committee may require the student to take additional courses if, in its opinion, training or background is needed to reach the degree of proficiency typical of others holding this degree in the student's chosen field of specialization.
 The number of classes required by the Graduate School is really a minimum, because the amount of preparation a student needs for thesis research varies considerably across departments and specialties.

-Course Work -31 cr of graduate courses, including:
+Course Work -31 credits of graduate courses, including:

-- GEOL 795 Comprehensive exam (1 credit, taken second semester for all M.S. programs)
+- One credit of GEOL 795 Comprehensive exam (1taken second semester for all M.S. programs)